 - Dead insects;

 - Leather, cotton and other materials.

-It’s not necessarily for the infection to occur to every person.
-For example, you may sleep with your partner and be both punctured by the carpet beetle larvae but only one of you to wake up covered with a rash.
+It’s not necessarily for the infection to occur in every person.
+For example, you may sleep with your partner and be both punctured by the carpet beetle larvae but only one of you wakes up covered with a rash.

 Do Carpet Beetles Cause Any Other Harm?